 TENZIR_PLATFORM_OIDC_APP_CLIENT_ID=tenzir-appTENZIR_PLATFORM_OIDC_APP_CLIENT_SECRET=xxxxxxxxxxxxxxxxxxxxxxxx

-You must provide the following environment variable containing a JSON object with the OIDC issuer and audiences that should be accepted by the platform.
+You must provide the following environment variable containing a JSON object with the OIDC issuer and audiences that the platform should accept.

 TENZIR_PLATFORM_OIDC_TRUSTED_AUDIENCES='{"https://my.idp.example": ["tenzir-cli", "tenzir-app"]}'